1Panel-dev/appstore/apps/ezbookkeeping/README_en.md

 ezBookkeeping offers tailored interfaces for both mobile and desktop devices.
 With support for PWA (Progressive Web Apps), you can even [add it to your mobile home screen](https://raw.githubusercontent.com/wiki/mayswind/ezbookkeeping/img/mobile/add_to_home_screen.gif) and use it like a native app.

+## Configuration

+The configuration file is located at `conf/ezbookkeeping.ini`.
+You can view the default configuration in the [GitHub repository](https://github.com/mayswind/ezbookkeeping/blob/main/conf/ezbookkeeping.ini).

+For custom configurations, please refer to the official [configuration documentation](https://ezbookkeeping.mayswind.net/en/configuration) for detailed explanations and best practices.

 ## Related Links

 Project url: [https://github.com/mayswind/ezbookkeeping](https://github.com/mayswind/ezbookkeeping)